Rush-2013

 Grade: C+

-One question continued to go through my mind while viewing The Missing Picture- is it a documentary or a foreign film?
-To me, it is a documentary, but strangely the film was nominated for the Best Foreign Language Film Oscar.
+One question continued to go through my mind while viewing The Missing Picture (2013).
+Is it a documentary or a foreign film?
+It is a documentary, but strangely, the film was nominated for the Best Foreign Language Film Oscar.

-I hate to say this, but after 15 minutes or so I found the film quite dull.
+I hate to say this, but after fifteen minutes or so I found the film quite dull.

-I watched 45 minutes of the 1 hour and 35 minutes run time and deduced that I had gotten the point of the film.
-It does not take away from the importance of the subject matter at hand, but the presentation could have been a bit more exciting.
+I watched forty-five minutes of the one hour and thirty-five minutes run time and deduced that I had gotten the film’s point.
+It does not take away from the importance of the subject, but the presentation could have been a bit more exciting.

 This is a common occurrence in the documentary genre.